-Lemon understands the importance of this concept, and wants to help its customers with it.
-By including the customer in the process of User Experience (UX) Design, we get a better picture of the kind of users the customer attracts or wants to attract.
+Lemon understands the importance of this concept, and wants to help its customers understand and improve upon the experience of a visitor.
+By including the customer in the process of User Experience (UX), we get a better picture of the kind of users the customer attracts or wants to attract.

 The elaboration part of the story is done through a synergistic collaboration between our development team and our creative team.
-Still on the side of our customer, of course, in order to obtain and maintain a good understanding of the desired outcome.
+Still side by side with our customer, of course, in order to obtain and maintain a good understanding of the desired outcome.
 In this way, we always provide an effective, inspiring and efficient user experience tailored to the needs of the customer.

 User Interface (UI)

-While User Experience (UX) focuses on the usefulness, ease of use and feeling, User Interface (UI) focuses more on the appropriate look and feel of your platform or website.
-Do the visual elements convey your brand’s message correctly, or rather: do they reinforce your brand’s message?
-Do the visual elements increase the value of the user experience, or rather: do they ensure satisfaction for the user?
+While User Experience (UX) focuses on the usefulness, ease of use and feeling, User Interface (UI) focuses more on the appropriate look and feel of a platform or website.
+Do the visual elements convey a brand’s message correctly?
+Do the visual elements increase the value of the user experience?

-Lemon always does everything within its possibility to ensure that every customer responds with a fully convinced ‘yes’.
+Lemon always does everything within its power to ensure that every customer and visitor/user responds with a fully convinced ‘yes’.
 The questions also immediately indicate why you should never disconnect UX and UI from each other.
-At Lemon, we know that UX and UI are complementary and that they are both important to achieve the best result for the customer.
-And we do so, by proudly delivering projects that are as user-friendly and beautiful as possible.
+At Lemon, we know that UX and UI are complementary and that they are both important to achieve the best result for our client, and of course, theirs.
+We do so, by proudly delivering projects that are as user-friendly and beautiful as possible.

 The image above represents the relationship between UX and UI perfectly.
 Imagine two ketchup containers: one packaging is made of plastic and has an easy spout to distribute the ketchup efficiently (UX), the other is made of glass and looks aesthetically beautiful (UI).